-- b.
-Many Districts require up to 100% of the minister's tithe be paid to the District or Network. - 3.
+- c.
+This applies to all income, not just ministerial income, and should be paid monthly if possible. - 3.
 Third, \$10 a month is required for the Minister's Benevolence Fund here at the Network. - a.
 Why?
 This is not insurance. - b.
 Here is why this exists: Imagine you were one of the many thousands of people who have given their lives to pastoring and serving churches. - c.
 Many never made much money, barely surviving and making ends meet. - d.
 When this dear and faithful servant passes, the money given from MBF provides additional comfort, security, and appreciation to the family in a challenging time. - 1.
-Years ago, the District would announce the loss of a credentialed minister and provide an opportunity for people to give to the family. - 2.
+Many years ago, the District would announce the loss of a credentialed minister and provide an opportunity for people to give to the family. - 2.
 The well-known pastors would receive large offerings, while the unknowns would receive very little. - 3.
 MBF provides a financial gift for all of our ministers and their families at the loss of the credentialed minister. - 4.
-Full members receive a \$6,000 death benefit. - B. Second, you need to be familiar with the Network bylaws. - 1.
-The Bylaws are what govern all of our behavior and our actions. - 2.
-We all have a responsibility to know how we conduct business. - a.
-We repeatedly see pastors make decisions that are illegal.
+Full members receive a \$6,500 death benefit.